 Take the bucket

-examplebucket-125000000 in the Guangzhou region as an example.
-If you have enabled global acceleration, you can upload the file
+examplebucket-1250000000 in Guangzhou as an example.
+If you have enabled global acceleration for it, when you need to upload the file

-exampleObject.txt from the Beijing region to your current bucket in the Guangzhou region in the following two ways:
+exampleObject.txt from Beijing to it, you can do so in the following two ways:

-exampleBucket-125000000.cos.accelerate.myqcloud.com.
+exampleBucket-1250000000.cos.accelerate.myqcloud.com.
 When you upload the object through this endpoint domain name, COS will intelligently parse your request based on your network conditions and implement nearby access.
-For example, it will forward your request to the Beijing access layer and then transfer it to the Guangzhou storage layer through a private network Direct Connect line to accelerate data transfer.
+For example, it will forward your request to the Beijing access layer and then transmit it to the Guangzhou storage layer via a private network Direct Connect line to accelerate data transfer.

 examplebucket-125000000.cos.ap-guangzhou.myqcloud.com.
 When you upload the object through this endpoint domain name, your request will be directly forwarded to the Guangzhou access layer and then the Guangzhou storage layer.
 In this case, long public network linkage may lead to unstable transfer.